 3.2.
 The application for approval shall be accompanied by:

 3.2.1.
 Details of the major features, with respect to the effects on the abrasion performance of the tyres, including the tread pattern, included in the designated range of tyre sizes.
-This may be by means of descriptions supplemented by technical data, drawings, photographs or Computer Tomography (CT) scans, and must be sufficient to allow the Type Approval Authority or Technical Service to determine whether any subsequent changes to the major features will adversely affect the tyre performance.
+This may be by means of descriptions supplemented by technical data, drawings, photographs or Computer Tomography (CT) scans, and shall be sufficient to allow the Type Approval Authority or Technical Service to determine whether any subsequent changes to the major features will adversely affect the tyre performance.
 The effects of changes to minor details of tyre construction on tyre performances will be evident and determined during checks on conformity of production;

 3.2.2.
 Drawings or photographs of the tyre sidewall, showing the approval marks referred to in paragraph 4., shall be submitted once the production has been established, but no later than one year after the date of granting of type approval;